ocaml-multicore/ocaml-effects-tutorial/README.md

 The source file is `sources/state2.ml`.

 ## 3. Delimited Continuations: A deep dive

+**EDITOR'S NOTE: The implementation has changed since this section was written.
+Results in gdb will differ, but the concepts of the implementation remain mostly the same.**

 Algebraic effect handlers in Multicore OCaml are very efficient due to several choices we make in their implementation.
 Understanding the implementation of